|Photos:||Recent | Best | Popular|

 Loose rock -- it happens here sometimes: I'd recommend that belayers should wear a helmet.

-The cliff is at low altitude (alongside the Hudson River) and faces roughly East.
+The cliff is at low altitude, roughly sea level, alongside the Hudson River.
+It faces roughly East.

 Nov 7, 2012